Everything you need to know about dry mouth

 - sipping non-carbonated, sugar-free fluids

-- chewing gum that contains xylitol
+- chewing gum that contains xylitol, available for purchase online.

 - using a carboxymethyl cellulose saliva substitute as a mouthwash may help

 - avoiding mouthwashes that contain alcohol.
 A range of alcohol-free mouthwash is available for purchase online.